IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 The `OtherCharge` object is used to record all charges, it refers to `<ram:ApplicableLogisticsAllowanceCharge>` grouping in XFWB message.
 Code List 1.2 "Other Charge Code" is used to properly identify the charges associated with the Prepaid/Collect indicator.

 Totals are not directly recorded in ONE Record as they can be directly calculated based on the existing data (e.g. filtering by type of charge and prepaid/collect indicator).

+### Other specific mapping guidelines

+- `DensityGroupCode` field will be linked to Distribution phase as the feedback received from the industry shows that it's not an operational data but used for the Sales & Booking process part.

+- `Special Service Request` and `Other Shipping Instructions` code fields are not in ONE Record as there is no evidence of an actual referential and standard used for those.
+Moreover it seems stakeholders use SSR or OSI for the same purposes.
+Thus we have merged into `textualHandlingInstructions` property in ONE Record.

+- In the `ApplicableRating` grouping, the `TypeCode` field is set to F (Facial) by default as it is the only value used with CXML.

+- In the `ApplicalbeFreightRateServiceCharge` grouping, the `AppliedAmount` is not directly mapped as it is a total that needs to be derived from either the **Rate** or the multiplication of **Rate** and **Chargeable weight** depending on the type of charge.
+Refer to CSC Resolution 600a for further explanations.

 ## XFZB Mapping